Stressed? Tired? Craving sugar? Can’t sleep?

 If you think stress is starting to burn you out, stress reduction (or stress management) is key.
 There are tons of ideas how you can reduce your stress.

-My favorite stress-reducing activities are meditation, walking in nature, light exercise, stretching or yoga (with music), more sleep, or taking a bath.
+My favorite stress-reducing activities are meditation, walking in nature, light exercise, gardening, stretching or yoga (with music), more sleep, or taking a bath.
 If I start feeling overwhelmed by responsibility, I will enforce firmer boundaries around my time and schedule.
 I’ve even outsourced tasks such as meal prep and dog walking to free up more “me” time when I’m burning the candle at both ends.

 I also recommend reducing sugar and processed food intake and eating more fruits and vegetables.
 Better nutrition can only help your body.